-Grilled Eggplant with Feta and Herbs is a delicious way to cook eggplant on the grill, and even eggplant avoiders will enjoy this recipe!
-And if it’s not grilling weather where you are, you can cook this eggplant recipe on a stove-top grill pan.
+Grilled Eggplant with Feta and Herbs is a great recipe for cooking eggplant on the grill, and even eggplant avoiders might enjoy this recipe!
+And if it’s not grilling weather where you are, you can cook the eggplant recipe on a stove-top grill pan.

 Grilled Eggplant with Feta and Herbs finished dish on baking sheet

-And I think just about anything cooked on the grill would be extra good when it’s sprinkled with Feta and chopped fresh herbs, and if If you like the sound of that even a little bit, please try this tasty grilled eggplant dish; I bet you’ll like it!
+And I think just about anything vegetable cooked on the grill would be extra good when it’s sprinkled with Feta and chopped fresh herbs, and if If you like the sound of that even a little bit, please try this tasty eggplant recipe; I bet you’ll like it!

 What ingredients do you need?

-The original recipe just used one globe eggplant, but when we updated the photos we couldn’t resist doubling it, and the leftovers were still tasty even after they’d been in the fridge.
+The original recipe just used one globe eggplant, but when we updated the photos we couldn’t resist doubling it, and the leftovers were still quite tasty even after they’d been in the fridge overnight.
 But feel free to cut the amounts in half if this is more grilled eggplant than will get eaten at your house!

 What if you don’t have an outdoor grill?